ashfaque-solangi/order-flow-prototype/README.md

         3. The assignment is blocked.
 An `Alert` appears inside the modal explaining which line is over capacity and by how much.
 The modal remains open for the user to correct the quantity.
     *   **Scenario 3: Over-assigning Order Quantity**:
         1. The user enters quantities across lines that sum up to more than the order's `remaining` quantity.
-        2. The "Order Qty After Assign" summary turns red.
+        2. The "Order Qty After Assign" summary text turns red.
         3. If the user clicks "Confirm", an `Alert` is displayed in the modal, and the assignment is blocked.
     *   **Scenario 4: Incomplete Form**:
         1. User clicks "Confirm" without selecting dates or adding any lines.